 Jessica Gonzales Purcell Scholarship for Leadership & Persistence

 To offset the disparities in higher education that disproportionately affect students of color, our scholarship aims to support an emerging leader as they persist through their higher education studies.
-We will award three (3) womxn, enrolled at a 2- or 4-year institution in the Fall of 2022, a one-time $1,000 scholarship to assist with billable costs or indirect costs associated with going to college.
+We will award two (2) womxn, enrolled at a 2- or 4-year institution in the Fall of 2022, a one-time $1,000 scholarship to assist with billable costs or indirect costs associated with going to college.
 The scholarship also includes the following benefits:

 Yearly assistance with financial aid documents (FAFSA, TAP, CSS) & processes (appealing, etc.)